 Background & Training

-She also has a full qualification in Gestalt Therapy and became interested in body therapy.
-Currently she incorporates EFT, guided meditation and dream work from a Gestalt Therapy approach in her work .
+She also has full qualifications in Gestalt Therapy and also in body (somatic) therapy, which is used to work with PTSD/trauma.
+She incorporates EFT, guided meditation and dream work from a Gestalt Therapy approach into her work .

 She is a fully accredited member of the Irish Association of Counselling and Psychotherapy and is working in private practice since 2011.
 Since 2015 she has lived and worked in Dublin, offering counselling sessions in Romanian and English.